 Make sure it is concise, inviting and enthusiastic.
 Don’t be afraid to get straight to the point.

-Your choice in Website Designs & Colors for Your About Me Blog
+Your choice in Page Design & Colors for Your About Me Blog

 Did you know that color can affect the way your customer makes a decision?

 For example, the colors red and yellow.
 Do you know why fast food brands use these?
 Well, red stimulates hunger, attention and appetite while yellow affects friendliness and joy.
 Hence, you see these colors on popular fast food brands like McDonald’s, KFC, PizzaHut, BurgerKing, and others!

 It’s best to use the right colors for your “about me” page’s background, links, text and supporting images.
 But make sure it is related to your brand colors so it doesn’t look out of place!

 Not only you have to pay attention to the colors but also your website design.
 Make sure your readers know where to navigate to your “about me” page.
 It’s best to add it to your top main menu to make it easier for your readers to find it.

 Proofreading and Grammar Checks